Suppen/Telegram-API-wrapper-for-JS/README.md

 # Telegram API wrapper

-An unofficial JS-wrapper for the Telegram chat API.
-Currently focused on bots.
+An unofficial JS-wrapper for the Telegram bot API

-**Supports ALL methods in the bot API as of 2016-01-04**, but currently none in the regular API
+**Supports ALL methods in the bot API as of 2016-04-16**

 npm: [https://www.npmjs.com/package/teleapiwrapper](https://www.npmjs.com/package/teleapiwrapper)